 The Mindful Movement of Wellbeing at Work in the Home or Office

-The culmination of over 33 years’ experience as a mindfulness meditation practitioner combined with over 20 years’ experience in business has led me to develop ground-breaking disruptive techniques for improving workspace wellbeing.
+The culmination of over 33 years’ experience as a mindfulness meditation practitioner combined with over 20 years’ experience in business has led me to develop ground-breaking techniques for improving workspace wellbeing.

 Whether your teams or individual workers are located remotely or in the office Mindful Movement can create the wellbeing package both in person and online to cater for a wide variety of personal and professional requirements.